dotnet/docs/docs/fsharp/style-guide/component-design-guidelines.md

 #### Follow the .NET guidelines for exceptions

-The [.NET Library Design Guidelines](../../standard/design-guidelines/exceptions) give excellent advice on the use of exceptions in the context of all .NET programming.
+The [.NET Library Design Guidelines](../../standard/design-guidelines/exceptions.md) give excellent advice on the use of exceptions in the context of all .NET programming.
 Some of these guidelines are as follows:

 * Do not use exceptions for normal flow of control.
 Although this technique is often used in languages such as OCaml, it is bug-prone and can be inefficient on .NET.
 Instead, consider returning a `None` option value to indicate a failure that is a common or expected occurrence.

 * Document exceptions thrown by your components when a function is used incorrectly.

 * Where possible, employ existing exceptions from the System namespaces.
-Avoid <xref:System.ApplicationExceptoin>, though.
+Avoid <xref:System.ApplicationException>, though.

 * Do not throw <xref:System.Exception> when it will escape to user code.
 This includes avoiding the use of `failwith`, `failwithf`, which are handy functions for use in scripting and for code under development, but should be removed from F# library code in favor of throwing a more specific exception type.

-* Use `nullArg`, `invalidArg`, and `invalidOp` as the mechanism to throw <xref:ArgumentNullException>, <xref:ArgumentException>, and <xref:InvalidOperationException> when appropriate.
+* Use `nullArg`, `invalidArg`, and `invalidOp` as the mechanism to throw <xref:System.ArgumentnullException>, <xref:System.ArgumentException>, and <xref:System.InvalidOperationException> when appropriate.

 #### Consider using option values for return types when failure is not an exceptional scenario